Arshadcs20/emo-insight/README.md

-# flask-authentication
+# final year project "Emo-Insight" (2020-2024)

-This Flask project demonstrates user authentication using MongoDB as the database.
+This Flask project demonstrates user authentication using MongoDB and mysql both as the database.
 It provides a secure authentication system that allows users to sign up, log in, and access protected routes.

 ## Project Structure

 - `static`: Directory for storing static files (CSS, JavaScript).
 - `templates`: Directory for storing HTML templates.
 - `app.py`: The main Flask application file.
-- `config.py`: Configuration file for storing sensitive information (e.g., MongoDB URI, secret keys).
+- `config.py`: Configuration file for storing sensitive information (e.g., MongoDB URI, secret keys, mysql config as well).

 ## Getting Started